MicrosoftDocs/kaizala-docs/Articles/FAQ.md

 ## Kaizala REST-based APIs

-    1. How do I get started using Kaizala APIs
+    1. How do I get started using Kaizala APIs?
 In order to start using Kaizala's REST-based API, you need to

 -   First [Set up Kaizala Connector and generate Refresh Token](https://docs.microsoft.com/en-in/kaizala/connectors/setup).